GoogleCloudPlatform/community/tutorials/catchpoint-to-google-cloud/catchpoint-to-cloud-monitoring.md

   analysis.
 - The [companion tutorial](https://cloud.google.com/community/tutorials/catchpoint-to-google-cloud/catchpoint-to-grafana) shows you how to deliver data to
   Grafana for visualization and analysis.

+This tutorial uses Node.js, the Cloud Console, and the Cloud SDK command line.

-The dataflow from Catchpoint to Cloud Monitoring works as follows:
+The dataflow from Catchpoint to Cloud Monitoring is illustrated in the following diagram:

 ![data-ingestion-pipeline](https://storage.googleapis.com/gcp-community/tutorials/catchpoint/data-ingestion-pipeline.png)

-1. Catchpoint posts data to a Cloud Function (HTTP Webhook).
+1. Catchpoint posts data to a Cloud Function (HTTP webhook).
 1. The Cloud Function uses Pub/Sub to propagate the data to configured channels.
 1. Cloud Monitoring receives the data from the Pub/Sub channel, where it is available for visualization using Metrics Explorer

 ## Objectives

-1. Set up GCP data pipeline
+1. Set up the Google Cloud data pipeline.
-1. Configure Catchpoint
+1. Configure Catchpoint.
-1. Set up Cloud Monitoring
+1. Set up Cloud Monitoring.
-1. Configure Metric Explorer in Cloud Monitoring
+1. Configure Metrics Explorer in Cloud Monitoring.

 ## Costs